 We publish complaints data on financial products and services every quarter and updates on business complaints data every six months.
 Our quarterly updates on financial products and services include the number of enquiries and new cases we received, the number of complaints passed to an ombudsman for a final decision, and the proportion of complaints resolved in favour of customers.
-From Q1 2020/21 we have been using a new product taxonomy: find out about the changes we’ve made.
+The way we categorised complaints changed in Q1 2020/21, when we updated our taxonomy.

 For information on the complaints we received about claims management companies (CMCs), please see our CMC quarterly data.

 In the first three months of 2021/22 the total number of complaints we received dropped by just over a third compared to the last three months of 2020/21, in line with the forecasts we made at the start of the year.

 Between April and June 2021, the product we received the most complaints about was current accounts, followed by credit cards.
 Complaints about these products have levelled off slightly, having increased steadily over 2020/21.
 Previously, we saw larger numbers of complaints relating to consumers’ claims for refunds under Section 75 of the Consumer Credit Act and the chargeback process, as well as businesses’ administration and customer service.

 A substantial proportion of the complaints we received about current accounts came from victims of fraud and scams.
 We have also begun to see fraud and scams complaints involving investments in fake cryptocurrencies, which are often advertised on social media.

 Following heightened levels of complaints about historic unaffordable lending in 2020/21, we have taken on fewer new cases relating to this issue between April and June.